Zeresenayaregal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script will excute permission on shell
+This script will excute permission on shell and i am just amazed